-Note III: The Group has paid the expenses on behalf of AENEAS CAPITAL LIMITED, of which the whole amounts were non-interest bearing.
+Note II: The Group has paid the expenses on behalf of AENEAS CAPITAL LIMITED, of which the whole amounts were non-interest bearing.
+There was no further payment on behalf transactions since April 2018.

-Note IV: AENEAS CAPITAL LIMITED provides certain management and administrative services to the Group.
-For the period March 1, 2017 through June 30, 2017 and period January 1, 2018 through June 30, 2018, AENEAS CAPITAL LIMITED was entitled to receive a fixed amount of administrative fees of HKD500,000 (approximately \$64,103) per calendar month.
+Note III: AENEAS CAPITAL LIMITED provided certain management and administrative services to the Group.
+For the six months ended June 30, 2018, AENEAS CAPITAL LIMITED was entitled to receive a fixed amount of administrative fees of HKD500,000 (approximately \$64,103) per calendar month.
+On July 31, 2018, the agreement was mutually agreed to be terminated.